MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Groups/New-MgGroup.md

   - `[Topic <String>]`: The topic of the conversation.
 This property can be set when the conversation is created, but it cannot be updated.
 Returned by default.
   - `[UniqueSenders <String[]>]`: All the users that sent a message to this thread.
 Returned by default.

-TRANSITIVEMEMBEROF <IMicrosoftGraphDirectoryObject\[]>: The groups that a group is a member of, either directly and through nested membership.
+TRANSITIVEMEMBEROF <IMicrosoftGraphDirectoryObject[]>: The groups that a group is a member of, either directly and through nested membership.
 Nullable.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-TRANSITIVEMEMBERS <IMicrosoftGraphDirectoryObject\[]>: The direct and transitive members of a group.
+TRANSITIVEMEMBERS <IMicrosoftGraphDirectoryObject[]>: The direct and transitive members of a group.
 Nullable.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-WRITEBACKCONFIGURATION `<IMicrosoftGraphGroupWritebackConfiguration>`: groupWritebackConfiguration
+WRITEBACKCONFIGURATION <IMicrosoftGraphGroupWritebackConfiguration>: groupWritebackConfiguration
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[IsEnabled <Boolean?>]`: Indicates whether writeback of cloud groups to on-premise Active Directory is enabled.
 Default value is true for Microsoft 365 groups and false for security groups.
   - `[OnPremisesGroupType <String>]`: Indicates the target on-premise group type the cloud object will be written back as.
 Nullable.
 The possible values are: universalDistributionGroup, universalSecurityGroup, universalMailEnabledSecurityGroup.If the cloud group is a unified (Microsoft 365) group, this property can be one of the following: universalDistributionGroup, universalSecurityGroup, universalMailEnabledSecurityGroup.
 Azure AD security groups can be written back as universalSecurityGroup.
 If isEnabled or the NewUnifiedGroupWritebackDefault group setting is true but this property is not explicitly configured: Microsoft 365 groups will be written back as universalDistributionGroup by defaultSecurity groups will be written back as universalSecurityGroup by default

-## RELATED LINKS

 ## RELATED LINKS